-11. Staging
+12. Staging

-11.1.
+12.1.
 Stage Director

 The Organising Committee at each festival will appoint a Stage Director to whom they may delegate all matters relating to the stage.
 The SCDA Organising Secretary and SCDA Stage Director will be familiar with a venue's technical facilities and requirements for risk assessment under Health and Safety legislation.
+The Stage Director must be fully conversant with all the rules.
 The Stage director's decision on all matters relating to the stage shall be final and binding on all teams.

-11.2.
+12.2.
 Stage Plan